gabrielflorit/script-8.github.io/README.md

 # SCRIPT-8
 A JavaScript-based ([React](https://reactjs.org/) + [Redux](https://redux.js.org/)) fantasy computer for making, sharing, and playing tiny retro-looking games.

+## Discord channel

+There is a dedicated SCRIPT-8 room in the [Fantasy Consoles discord server](https://discord.gg/HA68FNX).
+Come join us.

 ## Setup for local development

 ### 0 - Clone or download this repository